steel-root/TenantConfiguration/Conditional_Access/readme.md

     * Block access from Windows Phone devices
     * Block Non-Zscaler Connections
     * Block use of legacy protocols
-    * Block Web Client for Azure Virtual Desktop -- (Will fail if AVD is not already configured)
+    * Block web client for Azure Virtual Desktop -- (Will fail if AVD is not already configured)
     * Require device compliance on Android and iOS
     * Require device compliance on Windows 10
     * Require MFA for all internal users on all cloud apps